codeapples/treasure-box/src/materials/analysis-theory/sequences.md

 ## Boundedness of a sequence

-The boundedness of a sequence is de¯ned as the boundedness of its range.
+The boundedness of a sequence is defined as the boundedness of its range.

 ### Definition